top of page

 c.
 The Great Bible.

-William Shakespeare, John Bunyan, and Oliver Cromwell also used the Geneva Bible.
+The Pilgrims and Puritans, along with John Bunyan, William Shakespeare, and Oliver Cromwell, used the Geneva Bible.

 William Whittingham was responsible for the creation and printing of the Geneva Bible with Christian exiles in Geneva, Switzerland.